PEWebb/CensusDataApp/README.md

 # CensusDataApp
-Using CitySDK API to visulise of population living in fringe facilities across US states
+Using CitySDK API to visulise population living in fringe facilities across US states